OshoKothari/AcademicSpot/README.md

 - **Improved Communication:** Academic Spot facilitates seamless communication between students and faculty members, fostering a collaborative learning environment.
 - **User-Friendly Interface:** The platform is designed with a user-friendly interface, ensuring ease of navigation and accessibility for all users.

 By leveraging technology, Academic Spot empowers students to stay connected with their educational materials and stay engaged in their learning journey, even during challenging times like the COVID-19 pandemic.
-Join us in revolutionizing the way we access and interact with academic resources at Amrita School of Engineering!